Object-Oriented Programming in galah

 show_values()

-of the time, in some cases larger databases like GBIF return huge
+applications.
+However, in some cases, larger databases like GBIF return

-Despite these benefits, we have no plans to require this new
+Despite these benefits, we have no plans to require users to

 or